Sudan: Conflict Profile

 On 9 July 2011 Sudan split in two creating the world’s newest nation – the Republic of South Sudan.
 South Sudan’s independence was the final stage of a 6 year peace agreement ending decades of civil war.
 However, peace is not yet guaranteed.
 As the South gains statehood, crucial issues such as border demarcation, sharing of debt, and oil revenues and the use of the North’s pipeline remain unresolved.
 Fighting in South Kordofan, Blue Nile, and Abyei threatens the stability of the peace, and there is ongoing tensions and violence on both sides of the border.

 Problems are not confined to tensions only along the border.
-Less dramatic, but arguably more damaging is the serious rise in food and water prices, the lack of medical care and infrastructure, significant IDP flows, and poorly functioning economy of the South.
+Less dramatic, but arguably more damaging is the serious rise in food and water prices, the lack of medical care and infrastructure, significant IDP flows, and poorly a functioning economy.
 These developments daily endangering lives simply through lack, and encourages reckless and desperate behaviour that can lead to violence.
-Both countries have significant internal conflicts to deal with.
 Decades of violence during the North-South civil war followed by a fragile peace agreement mean that legacies of violence remain and numerous localised conflicts continue.
-Darfur has caught the world’s attention, while the South is facing multiple rebel groups in the border states of Unity, Jonglei, and Upper Nile.

 For the first half of the 20th Century, Sudan existed under joint Anglo-Egyptian rule.
 Significantly, throughout this period the colonial administration chose to rule the vast country as though it were two distinct entities – an Arab Muslim North and a Black Christian South.
 Although the demographic reality of Sudan was in fact far more mixed throughout, the colonial administration ruled according to this strict – and somewhat false – dichotomy.